AbadOrangeCat/Run-house-game/README.md

 # KalahStandardStarter

-The starter kit for the standard version of Kalah.
+The starter kit for the "multi variants" version of Kalah.

 **Note** This repo is set up to run a continuous integration (CI) workflow on any **push to the `submission` branch** only (not to any other branch).
 It is